middleclicker/Doge/README.md

-# Technoware
+# Nezumi
-Repository for Technoware's website.
+Repository for Nezumi's website.